snowballons/streamwatch-cli/README.md

 - **Live Status Display:** See who's live with their Alias/Username, Platform, Category, and Viewer Count.
 - **Interactive Navigation:** Use arrow keys, number input, or first-letter search to quickly select streams.
-- **Playback Controls:** Stop, play next/previous, change quality, and more, all from the terminal.
+- **Playback Controls:** Replay, play next/previous, change quality, and more, all from the terminal.
 - **Stream Aliases:** Assign custom nicknames to your streams for a personalized list.
 - **Stream Management:** Add, remove, list, import, and export your stream list with ease.
 - **File-Based Management:** Use a `streams.d` directory to manage your streams with simple text files.